An Evening With (Australian TV series)

-An Evening With was an Australian television series which aired from 1966 to 1967 on Canberra station CTC-7.
+An Evening With was an Australian television series which aired from 23 August 1966 until 31 December 1967 on Canberra station CTC-7.
 Hosted by David Brice and broadcast monthly, the series was a variety show, and featured both Canberra-based and interstate talent.
 Little Pattie appeared as the main performer in a 1967 episode.
+A compilation episode entitled Selections from An Evening With aired on 31 December 1967.